Updated: Aug 25, 2021

 You are shown that you try to control the the outcome of situations and relationships constantly.
 When you put expectations on everything in your life as it's unfolding, you are not allowing for greater things to come into your awareness or be embraced.
 Addressing this will take a daily practice of mindfulness, checking in with yourself, catching when you are placing expectations, identifying the core belief behind why this happens and releasing that belief.
 This is legitimate work that takes persistence, diligence, and time.
 It may take weeks or months to begin automatically living each moment without placing expectation, but doing so will allow your life to open more fully and allow you to receive what you've been asking for (which you can't see because you are trying to control how it will look!).

 Ceremony is an opportunity for the Medicine to show you what you need to see.
-This is why I think it's so important to have open intention and expectation for Medicine Work in general.
+This is why I think it's so important to have a specific intention, but also an open intention and expectation for Medicine Work in general.
 You may need help with your depression, but if you need to face or release some childhood trauma first and allow it time to settle into your life, the depression might be #5 on the list of priorities and will indeed resolve itself automatically after you deal with #1-4.
 The important piece is that you take what you are shown, and you run with it.
 Not following the instructions or insisting on coming back for more Medicine Work right away is just another form of Spiritual Bypassing.

 I saw this picture on the interwebs a few days ago.
 It seemed fitting lol!